 Pictured Rocks – Maps

 Hitting up Pictures Rocks via paddling is something all should experience, it is more of a dangerous excursion than others, and that’s why going to the right outfitter is so important.
-The team over at Northern Waters Adventures has been operating the Lake for over 28 years, and have a PERFECT safety record through that time.
-Make sure and contact them when you’re ready to experience Pictured Rocks on Lake Superior, they have full service kayak rentals and expert guides to ensure your safety.
+The team over at Northern Waters Adventures has been operating the Lake for over 26 years, and have a PERFECT safety record throughout that time.
+Make sure and contact them when you’re ready to experience Pictured Rocks on Lake Superior, they have full service kayak guided tours with expert guides to ensure your safety.

 Pere Marquette River – Maps